 The aim of phishing is to persuade web users to give up personal information through a fake website.
 Online banking services are often the target of this kind of scam.

 Charlie received mail that seemed to be from the online service of a certain bank.
 The message requested Charlie to provide his username and the related key codes.
 The message contained a link (By clicking this link you can read the whole message.) that seemed to lead to the bank’s website.
 However, Charlie thought the message might be a scam: he had heard that banks never request your user information by e-mail.
 Furthermore, the link did not go to a domain-name address (DNS) but to a cryptic IP address:

-Charlie decided to investigate the matter, so he opened the website (see the picture of the scam page).
+Charlie decided to investigate the matter, so he opened the website (click here to see the picture of the scam page).
 His suspicions were confirmed when the website asked him to provide his username and several related key codes.
 Charlie decided to call the bank and inform them of the scam attempt.
 The scammers were caught and sentenced to jail.

 If you suspect that a website is a scam, check its address: you can view the URL of the link by placing the mouse cursor on the link (see the picture below).
 This will bring up the real URL of the link (usually displayed at the bottom of the browser or e-mail client window).
 Be careful not to accidentally click on a link.
 If the link shows something not mentioned on the page, you have reason to suspect its authenticity!

 Reading the address carefully even when it does not seem cryptic is important, as scammers count on people being careless.
 Compare the following addresses: the first could be genuine, and the one below the address of a fake website: